 - The UE/User can obtain the service credentials assigned by the localized service, the service credentials can be used to authenticate and authorize the UE access to the localized service.

 - The localized service provider acting as the application function, updates subscription data in the subscribed Home Network or Credentials Holder or Hosting network via network exposure, so the subscription data can contain the localized service information subscribed by a single UE or a group of UEs:

+Editor's note : It is FFS how network exposure is used by localized service provider to update the subscription data and what the subscription data for localized service contains.